ManikantaKandagatla/laravel-crud-app/README.md

 How to configure:
 1. Clone the repository
-2. Run <pre> php artisan migrate </pre> to install the schema needed for application
+2. Run <pre> php artisan --install --seed</pre> to install the schema needed for application and seed some data
 3. Run <pre> php artisan serve </pre> to start the application

 Endpoints: